WilliamFrei/Sudoku_Solver/README.md

 [Example.md](Example.md) shows an example use-case without any code.

+### Installation

+To run the code in this repository, it is necessary to have python3 installed.
+Then the following steps should be executed:

+* Create a virtual python environment:

+``python3 -m venv venv``

+* Activate the virtual environment:

+``. venv/bin/activate``

+* Install the required python modules listed in `requirements.txt` in the virtual enronment:

+``pip install -r requirements.txt``

+* Run either the main file or the web app:

+``python main.py``

+``python web_input.py``

+* For more information on either, see below

 ### Web-App

 A dash-based web application can be found at [web_input.py](web_input.py).
 It can be used to enter a Sudoku puzzle alongside with the user's filled-in numbers, and will then show which of the numbers were filled in correctly/incorrectly.
 It can be run by building the Dockerfile and running the image, then accessing 0.0.0.0:8085 via a web brower (don't forget to forward the port by adding `-p 8085:8085` when running the image).